FAQs for the Local Emergency Directive

 Can I visit/go to:

-With limited exceptions, all business in Texas may operate at 50% capacity, and with minimum standard health protocols for businesses and patrons.
+With limited exceptions, all business in El Paso may operate at 50 percent capacity, and with minimum standard health protocols for businesses and patrons.

 Grocery store, Market, Corner Store, Food Bank, etc.